bewillcott/flogging/README.md

 ## ** WARNING **

-Version 0.5.0 **BREAKS** the custom handler layout and custom formatter API.
+Version 0.5.0 **BREAKS** the custom formatter API.

-If you have _not_ yet started developing your own versions of the handler and/or formatter, then this will _NOT_ affect you.
-The Public API is currently backwards compatible to version 0.4.1.
-Please view the **Change Log**.
+If you have _not_ yet started developing your own versions of the formatter, then this will _NOT_ affect you.
+The Public API is currently backwards compatible to version (0.4.1).

-For the rest of you, please check out the source-code for the provided `ConsoleHandler`, `StringHandler`, and `FormatType::Custom`.
+For the rest of you, please check out `FormatType::Custom` and view the **Change Log**.

 ## Acknowledgement